-US Kabul drone strike appears to have killed an Afghan who worked for a US aid: report
+US Kabul drone strike appears to have killed an Afghan who worked for a US aid group: report

 The U.S. previously admitted that there were three civilian casualties in the strike, but the Times report says the actual number is 10.
 Seven of those individuals were children, including young family members of Ahmadi who relatives say had run to the car to greet him when he got home moments before the strike.

-Two well-placed U.S. military sources tell Fox News that the U.S. Central Command remains confident that the strike was based on accurate intelligence, and an investigation is underway as to how many civilians were killed.
+Two well-placed U.S. military sources tell Fox News that the U.S. Central Command remains confident that the strike was based on accurate intelligence that showed the person in the car had bad intent, and that an investigation is underway into how many civilians were killed.

 CLICK HERE TO GET THE FOX NEWS APP